-In recent years, a number of proprietary compositae herbal drugs have also been introduced for dissolving kidney calculi of which mention may be made Cystone and calcuri 41.
-Saxifraga ligueata and Tribulus terrestris are the two common plant ingredients of both these herbo-mineral preparation.
+Clinical and Pharmacological Studies: In recent years, some proprietary composite herbal drugs have also been introduced for dissolving kidney calculi of which mention may be made Cystone and calculi 41.
+Saxifraga ligulate and Tribulus terrestris are the two common plant ingredients of both these herbs-mineral preparation.

-Uretreic calculus disappeared within 55 days of treatment with ‘Cystone’ a herbo-mineral composition 42.
-Cystone relaxes the detrusor muscles and promotes diuretics by virtue of its high content of natural mineral salts.
-Cystone has also been found to be useful in urolithiasis, crystalluria and urinary tract infection in oral administration of other indigenous herbo-mineral drug calculi (2 TDS) in 40 cases of ureteric calculi, showed passing of disintegrated or intact stones through urine in 25 (68.85%) cases 43.
-Pharmacologically, Berginia ligulata has shown no effect in preventing the stone formation but was found useful in dissolving zinc calculi in the urinary bladder in experimental rats 44.
-Varuna, Ghokhru and Kulatha were found to be effective in preventing the deposition of the stones in experimental rats.
+Ureteric calculus disappeared within 55 days of treatment with ‘Cystone’ a herbo-mineral composition 42.
+Cystone relaxes the detrusor muscles and promotes diuretics by its high content of natural mineral salts.
+Cystone has also been found to be useful in urolithiasis, crystalluria and urinary tract infection in oral administration of other indigenous herbs-mineral drug calculi (2 TDS) in 40 cases of ureteric calculi, showed passing of disintegrated or intact stones through urine in 25 (68.85%) cases 43.
+Pharmacologically, Bergenia ligulata has shown no effect in preventing the stone formation but was found useful in dissolving zinc calculi in the urinary bladder in experimental rats 44.
+Varuna, Ghokhru, and Kulatha were found to be effective in preventing the deposition of the stones in experimental rats.
 Vataj and Pitiaj stones did not dissolve in varuva and kulatha.
 Gokhru decoctions dissolve urate and cystine stones to some extent.

-Kaphaj (phosphetic) stones were dissolving in all the three drugs.
-Among them kulatha had marked (87%) dissolving activity and stones become friable 45.
-There are many herbal preparation described in ayurvedic a text in which kulatha is the main ingredient.
-It has been described as ashmarighana (destroyer of stones) by charak, sushruta and other authorities.
-Sushrutra mentions its efficacy in vataj ashmari with the charecterstics of oxalate stone.
-Clinical investigations have been shown that out of fifteen cases urinary calculi, nine patients passed their stones within 8-10 days of treatment with dolichos biflorus.
-Spontaneous passage of stones was common depending upon the size, site and mobility of the calculus 46, 47.
+Kaphaj (phosphatic) stones were dissolving in all the three drugs.
+Among them, kulatha had marked (87%) dissolving activity and stones become friable 45.
+There are many herbal preparations described in ayurvedic a text in which kulatha is the main ingredient.
+It has been described as ashmarighana (destroyer of stones) by charak, Sushruta and other authorities.
+Sushruta mentions its efficacy in vataj ashmari with the characteristics of oxalate stone.
+Clinical investigations have been shown that out of fifteen cases urinary calculi, nine patients passed their stones within 8-10 days of treatment with Dolichos biflorus.
+Spontaneous passage of stones was common depending upon the size, site, and mobility of the calculus 46, 47.

-Of late, there has been a growing resurgence and revival of interest in indigenous systems of medicine and traditional herbal remedies, which are regarded as quite safe with minimal or no side effects, cost effective, readily available and easily affordable 48-51.
-Medicinal plants have been known for millennia and are highly esteemed all over the world as a rich source of therapeutic agents for prevention of diseases and ailments 52.
-Interest in herbal drugs is growing due to their efficiency, low toxicity and absence of side effects 53.
-People living in the interiors and inaccessible remote rural areas have excellent knowledge about medicinal utility of the local flora.
+Role of Medicinal Plants as Antilithiatic Agents: Of late, there has been a growing resurgence and revival of interest in indigenous systems of medicine and traditional herbal remedies, which are regarded as quite safe with minimal or no side effects, cost-effective, readily available and easily affordable 48-51.
+Medicinal plants have been known for millennia and are highly esteemed all over the world as a rich source of therapeutic agents for the prevention of diseases and ailments 52.
+Interest in herbal drugs is growing due to their efficiency, low toxicity, and absence of side effects 53.
+People living in the interiors and inaccessible remote rural areas have excellent knowledge about the medicinal utility of the local flora.
 People in such areas have been traditionally using indigenous folk remedies to cure various diseases for generations and passing on this knowledge orally.
-Because of prompt and positive effect of herbal treatment they have strong faith in their own folk medicinal preparations or crude formulations 50-53.
+Because of the prompt and positive effect of herbal treatment, they have strong faith in their folk medicinal preparations or crude formulations 50-53.